 Myth: Solar is expensive and the payoff periods are too long

 Fact: You can absolutely save money by going solar.
 With a loan to finance your panels, a solar lease, any $0 down solar options or buying your solar panels outright, there is no reason for a homeowner to not go solar.
 We are a premier solar dealer in Albuquerque, New Mexico, with many financing options.
-Give us a call and we will fill you in on the best financing method for you..
+Give us a call and we work with you to identify the best financing method for you.

 Myth: Solar panels will aid in deteriorating your roof, causing it to leak or collapse

 Fact: Roofs with solar panels actually act more as a protection cover for your roof than anything else.
 They are placed securely on your roof, so that they do not move around and tear up parts of the roof causing problems.
 Moreover, most solar panels are attached to a mounted railing system and not directly attached to the roof.

 Fact: Since solar panels do not have moving parts they do not require maintenance.
 Hosing them off once every year will be enough to keep them clean for solar panel owners.
 During the rainy season, mother nature will do the cleaning for you!